All Episodes

 What's going on?

-And the Democratic machine, they'll not be they won't let up until they have destroyed Donald Trump completely.
+And the Democratic machine, they'll not be, they won't let up until they have destroyed Donald Trump completely.

-His presidency, which they tried to do pretty handily.
+As Rush said, they want to destroy him, his presidency, which they tried to do it pretty handily.

 And it's not meant just to get rid of Donald Trump.